Version for device: MinION

 Note: Ensure you keep your samples separate, with each sample being transferred into a separate well of the Nunc™ 96 Well 2 ml DeepWell Plate.

-Option 2: Bacteria gDNA extraction for ElysION
+Option 2: Bacterial sample preparation for ElysION

 This extraction protocol is recommended for use with general bacterial samples.
 We have validated this method with Escherichia coli, Klebsiella pneumoniae, Pseudomonas aeruginosa, Serratia marcescens, Enterococcus faecalis, and Bacillus subtilis or staphylococci such as Staphylococcus aureus, and Staphylococcus epidermidis.